 Interface configura tion Create a disabled GRETAP interface If this option is selected, the GRETAP interface will be inactive and located outside the bridges defined on the firewall.
 This option allows preparing a GRETAP configuration before using it in a production environment.
 Use an existing bridge A drop-down list allows selecting the bridge to which the GRETAP interface will be attached.
 Configuring the GRI ETAP tunnel Tunnel source Select the outgoing interface of traffic using the tunnel.
 In general, this would be the "out" interface of the bridge to which the GRETAP interface belongs.

-presents the public IP address of the remote firewall.
+Tunnel destination Select the object representing the tunnel's remote endpoint.
+This is a host object that presents the public IP address of the remote firewall.